Proof of a tournament partition conjecture and an application to 1-factors with prescribed cycle lengths: Proof of Theorem

 \begin{myindentpar}{0.4cm} {\bf Case 3.1:} If $v$ has $k$ uncoloured in-neighbours not in $E_A$ then colour them and $v$ with colour~$1$.
 (Note that none of these in-neighbours $w$ can lie in $E_B$.
 Indeed, if $w\in E_B$ then $w$ satisfies the assumptions of one of the first two cases (as $w\notin E_A$ implies $|\{i\in j^*:v\in E_{A_i}\}|=0$) and so $w$ would have already been coloured.) \end{myindentpar}

-\begin{myindentpar}{0.4cm} {\bf Case 3.2:} Otherwise, since (\ref{eq:nbs}) and (\ref{minimum semidegree}) together imply that $\hat{\delta}^-(T)\geq kt+k+|E_A|$, an averaging argument shows that there is some $j\in \{1,\dots, t\}$ such that $v$ has $k$ in-neighbours of colour $j$ (recall that all currently coloured vertices are safe), in which case we colour $v$ with colour~$j$. \end{myindentpar}
+\begin{myindentpar}{0.4cm} {\bf Case 3.2:} Otherwise, since (\ref{referee equation E_A}) implies that $\hat{\delta}^-(T)\geq kt+k+|E_A|$, an averaging argument shows that there is some $j\in \{1,\dots, t\}$ such that $v$ has $k$ in-neighbours of colour $j$ (recall that all currently coloured vertices are safe), in which case we colour $v$ with colour~$j$. \end{myindentpar}

 In either case it is clear that $v$ is now backwards-safe.
 Again, a similar argument as in Case~$1.2$ shows that $v$ is forwards-safe too. \end{enumerate}

 This covers all cases, so we have now coloured all vertices in $E$ in such a way that all coloured vertices are safe.
 Note that for each of the at most $|E|\leq n/(8mk)$ vertices in $E$ that were uncoloured at the start of the proof of Claim $5$ we have coloured at most $k$ (previously uncoloured) vertices not in $E$ in this step.
 So by (\ref{uncoloured vertices}) the total number of coloured vertices is at most\COMMENT{Note that $3n/(4m)+k|E|$ is sufficient in the following inequality, but the $(k+1)|E|$ term is given for clarity} $3n/(4m)+(k+1)|E|\le n/m$, as required.
 Now the only uncoloured vertices remaining are not in $E$ and so they are safe.
 So all vertices in $T$ are now safe.
 This completes the construction of the vertex sets required, where the colour classes of colours $1,\dots, t$ correspond to the vertex sets $V_1,\dots, V_t$ respectively.
 Since the number of coloured vertices is at most $n/m$, the size of each $V_j$ is certainly at most $n/m$.
 And since we have ensured that every vertex in $T$ is safe, Claim~$2$ implies that the $V_j$ satisfy the requirements of Theorem~\ref{main theorem}. \endproof